igorrosenberg/grails-plugin-uml-class-diagram/README.md

 You may also need to add _grails.reload.enabled = true_ to ../grails-plugin-uml-class-diagram/.../BuildConfig.groovy

-From then on, you can modify code in the plugin, and your "web" application reflects the changes immediately.
+From then on, you can modify code in the plugin, and your "web" application reflects the changes immediately (extra step: maybe you need to run it with `grails -reloading run-app`).

 ## Inspiration from